 Push Turn Move

-The new book on electronic music instruments.
+A book focused on electronic music instruments.

 Meet the artists, designers, makers and their instruments and see how they have shaped the world of electronic music.

 PUSH TURN MOVE is written by Danish designer, author, lecturer and electronic musician Kim Bjørn and edited by Mike Metlay, editor at Recording Magazine and Paul Nagle, reviewer at Sound on Sound Magazine.
 The book celebrates the art and science of interface design in electronic music by exploring the functional, artistic, philosophical, and aesthetic worlds within the mysterious link between player and machine.

 45 exclusive interviews with artists, designers, and makers: